-Our financing activities consisted primarily of proceeds from borrowings and repayments of our debt and issuances of our equity.
+Our financing activities consisted primarily of proceeds from borrowings and repayments of our debt, issuances of our equity and payments of member distributions.
 Net cash provided by or used in financing activities has been and will be used to finance our operations, capital expenditures, platform development and rapid growth.

-In 2018, cash provided by financing activities of \$2.6 million resulted primarily from \$5.0 million of borrowings on long-term debt from a related party, offset by \$2.4 million of repayment of long-term debt from a related party.
+During the year ended December 31, 2018, cash provided by financing activities of \$2.6 million resulted primarily from \$5.0 million of borrowings on long-term debt from a related party, offset by \$2.4 million of repayment of long-term debt from a related party.

-In 2019, cash used in financing activities of \$3.1 million resulted primarily from the settlement of long-term debt from a related party of \$28.6 million offset by \$17.5 million of borrowings on our line of credit, \$7.5 million from the issuance of the 2019 convertible preferred units and \$0.5 million of borrowings on long term debt from a related party.
+During the year ended December 31, 2019, cash used in financing activities of \$3.1 million resulted primarily from the settlement of longterm debt from a related party of \$28.6 million offset by \$17.5 million of borrowings on our line of credit, \$7.5 million from the issuance of the 2019 convertible preferred units and \$0.5 million of borrowings on long term debt from a related party.
 See Note 7 to our consolidated financial statements included elsewhere in this prospectus for more information on related party transactions with our former majority owner.